 I create ceramic pieces to brighten up every day!
 But in all seriousness, no. I was delighted when you reached out about this collaboration, and have loved bringing these pieces to life with the Celsious customer in mind.
 I love the idea of bringing joy to an activity that most people think of as a chore.
 People in New York spend a full day doing laundry.
 Why not make it fun?

-Photos by Team Clean and courtesy of Suji Lee
+All other photos courtesy of Suji Lee